The Spring Cleaning Bug has bitten me! I have been on a mission this week to get the organization in my home under control.

 One thing I look at is if I have used this item or worn this piece of clothing recently.
 Obviously, since I am unpacking, most the items will be in this category and will most likely be either thrown out, donated, or placed in a pile for a garage sale.
-In my office alone, I had emptied a pile of boxes and thrown out about two trash bags full of trash.
+In my office alone, I had emptied a collection of boxes and thrown out almost two trash bags full of trash.
 I now have a lovely office that I love to use.

 2. DO YOU PLAN TO USE/WEAR THE ITEM SOON?

 Since I was unpacking, I did give each item a second go over.
-Since I just found it, I asked myself if I would could use it soon.
+Since I just found it, I asked myself if I would use it soon.
 If I couldn’t think of a use for it, it was placed in the trash, donate, or garage sale pile.

 3. DOES THE ITEM HAVE A SPECIAL MEANING?